-Andrew Jenkins from season 1's "Blinded" is a Serial Rapist whose crime spree involved raping 12 women.
+- Andrew Jenkins, from season 1's "Blinded", is a Serial Rapist whose crime spree involved raping 12 women.
 When he was done, Jenkins would focus their gaze on him before he blinded them so he would be the last thing they ever saw.
 Knowing a copycat of his is out there and kidnapping a woman to blind and rape, Jenkins enjoys playing a twisted game with hero Cal Lightman as Lightman tries to save the woman.
-With a reach extending outside prison, Jenkins has a guard pass letters to his copycat by threatening the man's daughters and promises Lightman his copycat's next victim will be someone Lightman loves.
+With a reach extending outside prison, Jenkins has a guard pass letters to his copycat by threatening the man's life and promises Lightman his copycat's next victim will be someone Lightman loves.

-From the same episode comes Jenkins's copycat, Paul Russell, who is also a Serial Rapist who collaborates with Jenkins to gain as many rape victims as possible.
-Not content with just raping and blinding women, he married one of his victims later so he could always be close to one of his "masterpieces."
+- From the same episode comes Jenkins's copycat, Paul Russell, who is also a Serial Rapist who collaborates with Jenkins to gain as many rape victims as possible, whom he blinds in the same way Jenkins' did.
+Before becoming Jenkins' acolyte, he married one of Jenkin's victims so he could always be close to one of Jenkins' "masterpieces."

-Martin Walker from season 2's "Beat The Devil" is a Serial Killer and torturer.
-At first, he gains Lightman's notice when he becomes aroused by seeing photos of women being tortured.
+- Martin Walker, from season 2's "Beat The Devil", is a Serial Killer and torturer.
+At first, he gains Lightman's notice when seeing photos of women being tortured arouses him.
 It comes out Walker is a vicious murderer who gets his kicks by waterboarding young women.
 He then forces them to dig their own graves before murdering and burying them in them.
 The waterboarding is related to how he allowed his sister to drown as a child, allowing her to drown merely because he wanted her bike.

 - Growing the Beard: Most critics seem to agree that the storytelling got much more dynamic with the inclusion of Shawn Ryan as co-Executive Producer in the second season.